 We will present various numerical calculations, based on actual data.
 The data was developed from the experience of one insurer in one state, for insureds that were continuously insured for seven years on an occurrence form.
 The "prior" period consisted of the first five years and the "subsequent" period consisted of the last two years.
 The evaluation date was about four years after the inception of the last policy year.
 For this insurer, most claims have been reported for the subsequent period, but many of these remain open.
 The large majority of claims from the "prior" period are closed.
-Data was available for the reported count, the closedpaid count, the CP5 count, and the basic limits amount, for both periods.
+Data was available for the reported count, the closed-paid count, the CP5 count, and the basic limits amount, for both periods.
 Data was segregated for nine different class groups, based on the current classification plan by specialty.
 There are some rating variables that are not reflected in the class groupings.

-Exhibit IV shows numerical calculations for a number of the methods described above.
+Exhibit 2 shows numerical calculations for a number of the methods described above.
 This data includes the experience of 153 doctors in a particular rating group.
-For this exhibit, we have defined "A", the actual claim experience, to be the number of CP5 claims in the five-year experience period.
-91 of the doctors (59.5%) had no CP5 claims in the first period.
+For this exhibit, we have defined A, the actual claim experience, to be the number of CP5 claims in the fiveyear experience period.
+Ninety-one of the doctors (59.5%) had no CP5 claims in the first period.
 These doctors had 13 CP5 claims in the second period, for a frequency of 14.3%.
 The entire class had 29 claims in the second period, for a class frequency of 19.0%.
 The relative frequency for the claim-free doctors is 75.4%.
 Thus the claim-free discount, based on CP5 count, is 24.6%.
-(A claimfree discount can also be calculated for the other data items, such as reported count and pure premium.)
+(A claim-free discount can also be calculated for the other data items, such as reported count and pure premium.)

-The CP5 frequency for the group is .660 and the CP5 variance is .969.
-The variance for a Poisson process would be .660, thus the excess variance is .309.
+The CP5 frequency for the group is 0.660 and the CP5 variance is 0.969.
+The variance for a Poisson process also would be 0.660; thus the excess variance is 0.309.
 All of these numbers reflect the frequency of the actual data.
 For analysis purposes, it is easier to work with the "relative" variances, which are the actual variances divided by the square of the frequency.
 The total relative variance is 2.225.
 The Poisson relative variance is 1.515 (the reciprocal of the frequency).
-Thus, the excess relative variance is .710.
-We could also calculate the excess relative variance as the actual excess variance (.309) divided by the frequency squared (.660 \ .660).
+Thus. the excess relative variance is 0710 (=2.225-1.515).
+We could also calculate the excess relative variance as the actual excess variance (0.309) divided by the frequency squared (0.660 \ 0.660).

-If we use the basic credibility formulation, $\beta$ is the excess relative variance, or .710.
-This would imply a credibility of .319, from the formula: $Z=\beta\lambda/(1+\beta\lambda)$ .
-If we use the risk-shifting credibility formulation, the excess relative variance is the sum of $\beta$ and $\delta$ .
+If we use the basic credibility formulation, $\beta_C$ can be estimated from the excess relative variance, by Equation 4.2, as 0.710.
+This would imply a credibility of 0.319, from the formula $Z = \beta_C \lambda/(1 + \beta_C \lambda)$ .
+If we use the risk-shifting credibility formulation, the excess relative variance is the sum of $\beta_c$ and $\delta_c$ .
+Thus, if we believe there is some risk-shifting, the excess variance method will overstate the estimate for $\beta$ .

-The regression method produces a credibility of .208.
-This estimate can be interpreted as the ratio of an estimate of $\beta$ and the total relative variance, which is 2.225, as above.
-Based on the regression method, the estimate of $\beta$ is thus .463.
-This might indicate that either: (1) $\delta$ is .247 or (2) the data is relatively unstable.
+The regression method produces a credibility of 0.208.
+This estimate can be interpreted as the ratio of an estimate of $\beta_c$ and the total relative variance, which is 2.225, as above.
+Based on the regression method, the estimate of $\beta_c$ is thus 0.463 (= 0.208 \ 2.225).
+This might indicate that either: (1) $\delta_c$ is 0.247 (= 0.710 - 0.463), or (2) the data is relatively unstable.
+Normally, we would think that the regression approach, which is based on two-period data, would produce better estimates for $\beta$ and the credibility.